sandstorm/degree50-code/README.md

 Connect to the degree server via ssh using the config above.
 This will forward port `19999` to localhost, so you can open the gui on `http://localhost:19999`.

-### Deployment via Gitlab CI

-> Make sure you increase the app version in `/api/templates/Version.html.twig`!

--   When a pipeline on main succeeds you can manually trigger a deployment step.

 ### How to remove a Video from Prod

 > Admin should be able to do this inside the plattform